scipy-lectures/scientific-python-lectures/packages/scikit-image/index.rst

     [{'Perimeter': 117.25483399593905, 'Area': 770.0, 'Label': 1},
     {'Perimeter': 149.1543289325507, 'Area': 1168.0, 'Label': 2}]

-Rk: for some properties, functions are available as well in ``scipy.ndimage.measurements`` with a different API (a list is returned).
+.. seealso:: for some properties, functions are available as well in
+    ``scipy.ndimage.measurements`` with a different API (a list is returned).

 .. topic:: Exercise (cont'd)
+   :class: green

     * Use the binary image of the coins and background from the previous exercise.